 Any out-of-pocket charitable donations and contributions can also save you money, and if you drove your vehicle as part of charity work, you may also be able to include expenses for the mileage.
 Four basic categories of car and truck expenses are deductible on income tax returns.
 For three of them, you must itemize your deductions on Schedule A. First, you can deduct your use of your vehicle for charitable services under your charitable expense deduction.
 A standard deduction rate per mile applies.
 Second, you can deduct your use of your vehicle for driving to and from medical care providers and include it under itemized medical expenses.
 Again, a standard medical deduction rate per mile applies.
 Third, you can deduct expenses related to business use of your vehicle; however, you cannot deduct costs such as miles driven on your regular commute and vehicle expenses for which your employer reimburses you.
 The fourth category of deductible car and truck expenses, moving expenses to start a new job, does not require you to itemize deductions.
 To qualify for this deduction, you must move at least 50 miles from your current home.

 Un-reimbursed medical expenses can add up to a large amount of money even if the patient has health or dental insurance.
+This is where itemized medical deductions can come in.
 The federal government allows taxpayers to write a portion of these medical expenses off of their tax returns when they exceed the 10% of their adjusted gross income.

 Individual taxpayers who lend money for non-business purposes and do not receive full repayment may be able to deduct some or all of that bad debt on their federal tax return.
 To qualify, the taxpayer must have outstanding bona fide, or genuine, debt and no reasonable expectation of repayment.